GreyProgramming/SFIA2/README.md

 The basic website with register/login functionality.
 Service 2 available as standars, service 3 behind login wall.

 ___Service 2/3___
-Comprised of the following non-star modules.
-These will be available regardless of whether the user is logged in or not, under 'Standard build' option.

 A page where you have the option to either create a player profile or have one randomly generated.
 This will set your income and expenses.